MCU-Wide Timing Side Channels and Their Detection: Introduction

 \section{Introduction}

-For the last three decades microarchitectural timing side channels have been a subject of interest in academia and in industry.
-Attacks exploiting timing side channels extract confidential data of a victim by measuring time when processing data or by investigating footprints that confidential data has left in the system.
-While such attacks were demonstrated to exploit a wide range of microarchitectural features, they are largely believed to require at least some parallelism between attacker and victim execution or the existence of buffers like caches that can hold a footprint of the confidential data.
+For the last three decades, microarchitectural timing side channels have been a subject of interest in academia and industry.
+Timing side channel attacks extract confidential data by measuring the time it takes to process data or by examining footprints that confidential data leaves in the system.
+While such attacks were demonstrated to exploit a wide range of microarchitectural features, they mostly target systems that allow parallelism between attacker and victim execution or systems featuring buffers such as caches that can hold a footprint of the confidential data.

-By contrast, systems like microcontroller units (MCUs) are constructed with relatively simple processor cores and usually offer neither attacker concurrency nor footprint buffers.
-Therefore, they are normally not considered in the discussions about timing side channels.
+By contrast, microcontroller units (MCUs) are constructed with relatively simple processor cores and usually offer neither attacker concurrency nor footprint buffers.
+This may explain why they are neglected in the timing side channel literature.

-Recently, however, it has been shown that even simple MCU systems can be vulnerable to timing side channel attacks~\cite{2023-PintoRodrigues}.
-The reported timing side channels exploit that MCUs come with a plethora of complex IPs and communications structures.
-During the reported attack, an attacker task executing on the processor core accesses peripheral IPs and instructs them to actively spy on a future execution of confidential programs by a victim.
-Instead of analyzing unintentional footprints, the attacker makes the spying IPs save information about the secret data in their state.
+Recently, however, it has been shown that even simple MCUs can be vulnerable to timing side channel attacks~\CITE{2018-VanBulckPiessens.etal, 2022-BognarVanBulck.etal, 2024-RodriguesOliveira.etal}.
+The reported attacks exploit interrupts~\CITE{2018-VanBulckPiessens.etal} and memory bus arbitration~\CITE{2022-BognarVanBulck.etal,2024-RodriguesOliveira.etal} to bypass security infrastructure and steal confidential data.
+The BUSted attack~\CITE{2024-RodriguesOliveira.etal}, in particular, demonstrates a new class of timing side channels that exploit the plethora of complex IPs and on-chip communication structures (buses, interconnect) that MCUs come with: An attacker task executing on the processor core accesses peripheral IPs and instructs them to actively spy on a future execution of confidential programs by a victim.
+Instead of analyzing unintentional footprints left by the victim, the attacker makes the spying IPs collect confidential information about the victim's memory accesses and save it in their own state.